bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 0: 00:15:32

-then they spend it, then they can make
+then they spend it, then they can make the same coinbase again.

-Speaker 1: 00:15:34
+Speaker 1: 00:15:36

-the same coinbase again.
 That's no problem.
 So BIP30 does allow that.
 Right, okay.